Defending the Electoral College since 2009

-As the Electoral College meets to vote, many Americans don’t understand how this process functions.
+Many Americans don’t understand how the process to elect our president functions.
 Today, we will walk through a few of the most common questions and misunderstandings about the Electoral College.

 What is the Electoral College?